rohitharidas001/docker/README.md

 ### GET /orders/:id
 - Retrieve an order by id and return its data in JSON format.
 ### GET /orders?upc=:upc
-- Retrieve all oreders that contain and item with the requested UPC and return their data in JSON format.
+- Retrieve all oreders that contain and item with the requested UPC (item identifier) and return their data in JSON format.
 ### GET /orders?until=:hours
 - Retrieve all orders that are expected to be picked up until the specified number of hours from the time of the request.
 -- ex: I want to retrieve all orders that are expected to be picked up before 3PM.